korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 Can you guess why there's duplicates in these sets, even though I just said earlier, that **HashSets** won't have duplicates?
-Well, duplicates are determined, for hashed collections, first by the hash code, and then the _equals_ method.
+Well, duplicates are determined for hashed collections, first by the hash code, and then the _equals_ method.
 In this instance, both the hash code method, and the _equals_ method, are using Object's implementation.